Chip in to support Josh

-That’s what we’re seeing in Syracuse today.
+That’s what we’re seeing in cities across Upstate New York today.
 It’s heartbreaking.
 It’s unacceptable.
 And it has to change.

-Josh is proposing the following plan of action that Congress can take to reduce child poverty in Syracuse and across the country, and he is inviting you to submit your ideas for adding to and improving this plan by sending an email to PlanToFightPoverty@JoshRileyForCongress.com.
+Josh is proposing the following plan of action that Congress can take to reduce child poverty, and he is inviting you to submit your ideas for adding to and improving this plan by sending an email to PlanToFightPoverty@JoshRileyForCongress.com.

 A. Ending Poverty Begins With Public Education.